Do You Need PayPal to Sell on eBay? PLUS 3 Great Alternatives to eBay!

 How Does eBay's Managed Payment System Work?

-eBay has created the Managed Payment System to, in their words, “streamline the payment system, saving you both time and money”.
+eBay has created the eBay Managed Payment System to “streamline the payment system, saving you both time and money”.

 Instead of payments going through PayPal and incurring both PayPal transaction fees and eBay selling fees, sellers are able to do everything in one place and only pay one set of fees.